kshitijalwadhi/COP290_AudioProcessingLibrary/Subpart 1/README.md

 * ## Fully connected layer

+    This function performs the forward propagation step of a fully connected layer.
+It takes as input the input matrix, the weights matrix and the bias vector.
+It returns the output matrix.

   `./main.out fullyconnected <input_file> <weight_file> <bias_file> <output_file> `

 * ## Activation layer

+    This function performs the activation function on the input matrix.
+It takes as input the input matrix and the activation function.
+It returns the output matrix.

     `./main.out activation <function> <input_file> <output_file>`